hacknightly/hacknightly/README.md

 <a id="org9576b6b"></a>

-- I can get a bit "philosophical** so please feel free to pull me back down to earth when my thoughts get lofty.
+- I can get a bit "philosophical" so please feel free to pull me back down to earth when my thoughts get lofty.

 <a id="org85cb5cb"></a>